-There are six separate items.
-The first (2A) describes a method for computing the area of Hippocrates' lune using integral calculus, the second (2B) discusses the reasons why the three classical construction problems cannot be solved by means of an unmarked straightedge and a compass, the third (2C) discusses a naïve but incorrect attempt to trisect angles, the fourth (2D) contains still more information about areas of lunes, and the fifth (2E) gives additional information on polygonal numbers, and the sixth (2F) is about interactions between mathematics and subjects that are either mystical or now considered to be pseudoscientific (such as astrology, numerology and the occult side of alchemy).
+There are seven separate items.
+The first (2A) describes a method for computing the area of Hippocrates' lune using integral calculus, the second (2B) discusses the reasons why the three classical construction problems cannot be solved by means of an unmarked straightedge and a compass, the third and fourth (2C, 2Ca) discuss a naïve but incorrect attempt to trisect angles, the fifth (2D) contains still more information about areas of lunes, the sixth (2E) gives additional information on polygonal numbers, and the seventh (2F) is about interactions between mathematics and subjects that are either mystical or now considered to be pseudoscientific (such as astrology, numerology and the occult side of alchemy).
 Further information on the topics in (2C) can also be found at the following site: